-because the Court is able to 'draw from the facts stated and documents identified in the special case any inference, whether of fact or law, which might have been drawn from them if proved at a trial',63 it provides parties with a degree of flexibility regarding the arguments that they may make that is lacking from the demurrer and case stated procedures.
-The parties may also prefer the special case procedure because it allows them to put before the Court many statements that are 'no more than evidentiary' and many statements that involve 'some legal conclusion'.64
+them if proved at a trial"63, it provides parties with a degree of flexibility regarding the arguments that they may make that is lacking from the demurrer and case stated procedures.
+The parties may also prefer the special case procedure because it allows them to put before the Court many statements that are "no more than evidentiary" and many statements that involve "some legal conclusion"64.

-What is to be highlighted for present purposes, however, is that unlike the cases stated in Amalgamated Society of Engineers v Adelaide Steamship Co Ltd ('Engineers Case'),65 or in Australian Communist Party v Commonwealth ('Communist Party Case'),66 many special cases are now very long and are accompanied by extensive volumes of documents which form part of the special case.
+What is to be highlighted for present purposes, however, is that unlike the cases stated in the Engineers Case65, or in the Communist Party Case66, many special cases are now very long and are accompanied by extensive volumes of documents which form part of the special case.
 It may be that parties agree to the inclusion of material within a special case in the interests of ensuring that the case can come on quickly, rather than being tied down by debates about the content of the special case.
 There may be extensive background or historical material that is relevant to understanding the genesis of a provision and the mischief to which it is directed.
-The statute at the heart of the case may be very complex; it may have several different operations and applications about which the parties seek to provide context.
-Frequently, the parties agree to the inclusion of documents within a special case without agreeing any facts about what the documents relevantly reveal - for example they might agree that a document such as a parliamentary report was published on a particular date and then annex the entirety of the document.
-That may be because one party does not accept that the document supports the existence of a fact urged by the other party or because they wish to reserve their position about the relevance of the document
+The statute at the heart of the case may be very complex; it may have several different operations and applications about which the